cs-uh-2012-spring26/cs-uh-2012-software-engineering-groupproject-group-a/README.md

 1. Use the `auth/register` endpoint to create an account.
    1. Use `"trainer_code": "IAMATRAINER"` for creating a trainer account, otherwise role will be member.
+   1. **IMPORTANT**: The endpoint will now also provide you with a `"telegram_connect_link"`.
+To enable Telegram notifications, please refer to the section below, _Telegram Notificaitons_.

 2. After registration, use the `auth/login` endpoint to log in (this will provide you with an authentication token)
    1. **IMPORTANT**: Make sure to copy the token from `"access_token": "hjX02ksdkKkjqD..."` in the JSON response.